Dogs & Cats looking for homes from home

 Reasons for transferring the dog

-Jess and Jack are looking for a new home due to know fault of their own.
-Please see the owners report on them and the reasons why they want to find them a new home.
-Jess and Jack are being rehomed from home, so please contact me direct Adrienne Ramsey 077825 44913 or email@example.com for more information which I can forward on, or to arrange a meet and greet.Jess and Jack are currently living in Lydd on Sea.
-All Last Chance Animal Rescue procedures will be adhered to, please check out our web site for further information www.lastchanceanimalrescue.co.uk
+Lilly is looking for a new home due to know fault of her own.
+Please see the owners report and the reasons why they want to find her a new home.
+Lilly is being rehomed from home, so please contact me direct Adrienne Ramsey 077825 44913 or email@example.com for more information which I can forward on, or to arrange a meet and greet.Lilly is currently living in Lowestoft.
+All Last Chance Animal Rescue procedures will be adhered to

 Female & Male 6yrs and 4yrs